 Q: What is the point of a trolling motor?

 A: A trolling motor allows you to cover a lot of distance without wearing yourself out from paddling.
-They also allow you to maintain a constant speed while trolling for fish.
+They also allow you to maintain a constant speed while trolling or drifting for fish.
 As they are relatively quiet and stealthy, trolling motors will not spook fish like gas-powered motors can.

 I’ve loved being in the outdoors for as long as I can remember.
 I grew up fishing, canoeing, and camping throughout the Okanagan Valley in British Columbia.
 It’s what lead me to start this site and share my passions for fishing, diving, kayaking and more.
 Nowadays you can find me writing about my passions or (preferably!) preparing for my next outdoor adventure.